Kougaonn/CIS155-CSS-Practice/README.md

-With this project, I learned the various ways formatting can be used to change the look of a website.
+In this project, I learned the various ways formatting can be used to change the look of a website.
 I played around with fonts, hexcodes and various measures of padding and margins.
-I also added a few changes of my own to round the container of the page.
+I also added a few changes of my own to round the container of the page and to add a gradient to the background.